 I consider myself a reviewer/critic but I’m sure even well-known critics have guilty pleasure movies, the ones that we know are bad/sub-par/not good but we don’t care.
 Here are a few of mine.
 Feel free to put your favorites in the comments.

 Batman Forever (1995)– I’ll start with the most recent guilty pleasure.
-Saw this once, didn’t like it.
+Saw this once, deemed it mediocre.
 Saw it again, liked it a little more.
 Saw it a third time, liked it even more.
 I know this movie’s dated.
 By gosh, is it dated!
 Yet there’s something about how overblown and cheesy it is that makes it a good watch.
 Its also one of the only true “popcorn” Batman movies we’ve ever had.
-Who cares about the story?
-Just turn your brain off!

-Star Trek: Nemesis (2002)– The amount of action scenes may ward off some Trek fans, I get it.
+Star Trek: Nemesis (2002)– The amount of action may ward off some Trek fans and I get it.
 Star Trek is a more thinking franchise than Star Wars.
-Yet this movie has a passable plot, features some great action scenes with the Enterprise, solid acting, and good music.
+Yet this movie has a passable plot, features some great scenes with the Enterprise-E, solid acting, and (of course) good music.
 To top it off, this film introduced us to Tom Hardy.
 I think we’re all glad it did.

 300 (2006)– Unless something changes down the road this movie will be Gerard Butler’s career highlight.
 And there’s nothing wrong with that.
 He’s probably the best thing about the movie, second only to Tyler Bates’ controversial guitar-laden score and Zack Snyder’s excellent visuals.
 My favorite Synder film to date, 300 is the very definition of a mindless action movie.
 In that respect it’s successful and then some.